Konrad Henlein: Völkisch gymnastics leader

 Henlein embraced the Völkisch movement and joined the Deutscher Turnverband (gymnastics association).
 By 1923, he was promoting völkisch ideology in his local turner club.
 Henlein became an increasingly well known figure in the Sudetenland after club wins in a 1926 gymnastics competition in Prague.
 Henlein's mentor Heinz Rutha, founder of the Turnerbund movement, proposed a youthful männerbund (male elite) of Führern (leaders) commanding unconditional loyalty, a that which greatly influenced Henlein's politics.

-Politics in the Sudetenland were divided between loyalists who wanted Sudeten Germans to take part in Czechoslovakian elections, and separatist "negativists" who did not, Heinlein among them.
+Politics in the Sudetenland were divided between loyalists who wanted Sudeten Germans to take part in Czechoslovak elections, and separatist "negativists" who did not, Henlein among them.
 By 1928 the Turnerbund began to emerge as a proto-political party opposed to "activist" parties in the coalition governments in Prague.
 In an article published in December 1930 in the Turnerzeitung, Henlein called on Sudeten Germans to embrace völkisch ideology and condemned liberalism and democracy as "un-German".